 ||Biography: View profile »|

-Adjunct Professor, Faculty of Engineering, Architecture and Science, Ryerson University
+Adjunct Professor, Department of Architectural Science, Ryerson University

 |E-mail: email@example.com||Biography: View profile »|